CX13BVA/BR-Campaign-Script/README.md

 ## Thanks a lot to:
 - **Stanenberg**, for helping me out and showing me the right path and a usefull guide to work with.
+- The guys from the **Global Blitzkrieg Community** (Discord), for keeping me motivated enough to finish and upload maps.
+- Everyone who leaves Feedback.